Next | Previous

 The Mail class represents a mail message as a blade object with the following properties.

-• headers: A dictionary containing the key/value pair contained in the mail message header.
+• dict headers A dictionary containing the key/value pair contained in the mail message header.

-• body: A dictionary containing the different segements of a mail body such as its plain text and html counterpart.
+• dict body A dictionary containing the different segments of a mail body such as its plain text and html counterpart.

 class Transport